 Wacker remembered at memorial service

-SAN MARCOS, Texas -- Former North Dakota State, TCU and Minnesota football coach Jim Wacker was remembered as an inspirational leader during a service that drew an overflow crowd of more than 1,500 people.
+SAN MARCOS, Texas -- Former TCU and Minnesota football coach Jim Wacker was remembered as an inspirational leader during a service that drew an overflow crowd of more than 1,500 people.

 Wacker died Tuesday at age 66 of complications from cancer.

-At the service in Evans Auditorium on the Southwest Texas campus, speakers described Wacker, the son of a Lutheran minister, as someone with an exuberant personality who had the ability to motivate others.
+At the service in Evans Auditorium on the Southwest Texas campus, speakers described Wacker, the son of a Lutheran minister, for an exuberant personality and the ability to motivate others.